freqtrade/freqtrade/docs/backtesting.md

   - High happens first - adjusting stoploss
   - Low uses the adjusted stoploss (so sells with large high-low difference are backtested correctly)
 - Sell-reason does not explain if a trade was positive or negative, just what triggered the sell (this can look odd if negative ROI values are used)

+Taking these assumptions, backtesting tries to mirror real trading as closely as possible.
+However, backtesting will **never** replace running a strategy in dry-run mode.
+Also, keep in mind that past results don't guarantee future success.

 ### Further backtest-result analysis